Daryl Clark

 Daryl Clark (born 10 February 1993) is an English professional rugby league footballer who plays as a for St Helens in the Super League and England at international level.

-He has previously played for the Castleford Tigers and Warrington Wolves.
+He has previously played for Castleford Tigers and Warrington Wolves in the Super League.

 Background

-Clark was born in Castleford, Yorkshire, England.
+Clark was born in Castleford, West Yorkshire, England.
 He is of Scottish descent.

 He attended Airedale High School and played amateur rugby for Fryston Warriors.

 Playing career

 Castleford Tigers

-Clark started his professional career with hometown club Castleford, making his début in February 2011.
+Clark started his professional career with hometown club Castleford, making his debut in February 2011.
 He made 21 appearances in his first season at the club, and was rewarded with a five-year contract.

 Clark played in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.